-Mike started with computers in 1980 with a Heathkit computer where he had to build a wooden enclosure to hold it.
+Mike started with computers in 1980 with a Heathkit computer that was housed in a wooden enclosure he had built.
 With a tape drive and a 12” black and white TV, he was ready!
-Mike then moved into a Vic-20 followed by a Commodore 64 spending a lot of time programming in BASIC, machine language building programs and games (including an awesome Star Wars trench game) and of course some hacking.
-Mike sold my computers in high school and didn’t come back to them until 1994 when he worked with an Internet Service Provider (ISP) and started in tech support and web design.
+Mike then upgraded to a Vic-20 followed by a Commodore 64.
+He spent a lot of time programming in BASIC and machine language which he used to build programs and games (including an awesome Star Wars trench game) and of course some hacking.
+Mike sold computers in high school and didn’t come back to them until 1994 when he worked with an Internet Service Provider (ISP) in tech support and web design.
 Mike is currently working with health researchers building sites and apps in one of Canada’s largest research hospitals.

 The Artist, Writer and Creative